Home/Blog/Health Conditions/Disease Management/Tongue Ulcers: Causes, Symptoms & Treatments

 • Pain or discomfort on the tongue

-• Visible sores or ulcers on the tongue surface
+• Visible sores or ulcers on the surface of the tongue

 • Redness and inflammation surrounding the ulcers